Fear, vitriol, anxiety: How school reopening plans unravelled for a second time

 Teachers and SNAs said the mantra that “school is safe” was based on outdated public health data from last year when transmission rates were lower.

-They also pointed to what they said was a contradiction between the public health advice to the general advice to the wider public to reduce contacts.
+They also pointed to what they said was a contradiction between the public health advice on schools and the general advice to the wider public to reduce contacts.

 In addition, they argued that there was a lack of clarity over what would happen to vulnerable members and what meaningful access there would be to childcare for those who had to return.